Meet the Icons

 The selected participants represent a wide cross-section of the island’s working community, each bringing a distinct perspective shaped by their life and craft.
 From artists and musicians to service industry professionals and nonprofit leaders, their stories reflect the layered identity of the place they call home.
 Together, they form a portrait of Galveston that is both diverse and deeply connected.

 Jim is a voice actor whose work is woven into the daily experience of Galveston through the ferry system.
 His voice delivers the greeting and safety announcements heard by thousands as they cross between land and water.
 His career centers on storytelling through sound, shaping moments that are often felt more than consciously noticed.
-He will be photographed on the Galveston Ferry, where his story reflects presence, familiarity, and the unseen ways a voice can become part of a place.
+He was photographed on the Galveston-Port Bolivar Ferry, where his story reflects presence, familiarity, and the unseen ways a voice can become part of a place.

 Jim Bratton

 Abril is a Galveston native who works as a face painter and balloon artist, bringing color and joy to community spaces and celebrations.
 She is also part of a family legacy as the granddaughter of the owners of El Rey, a beloved breakfast spot known for fueling generations of Ball High students.
-Her life is rooted in both creative expression and the everyday rhythms of a place that has always been home.
-She will be photographed at El Rey, where her story reflects tradition, community, and the small rituals that shape island life.
+Her life is rooted in both creative expression, including painting a Turtle About Town and the everyday rhythms of a place that has always been home.
+She was photographed at El Rey Restaurant, where her story reflects tradition, community, and the small rituals that shape island life.

 Abril Celeste